ing-bank/zkflow/README.md

 ![Build](https://github.com/ingzkp/zk-notary/workflows/Fast%20and%20slow%20tests%20for%20PRs%20and%20merges%20to%20master/badge.svg?branch=master)

+## Static analysis

+For static analysis, we use [ktlint](https://ktlint.github.io/) for code style, and [detekt](https://detekt.github.io/detekt/) for so-called mess detection (like [PMD](https://pmd.github.io/) for Java).

+The goal of these checks is to ensure maintainability and readability of our code.
+We are not going for a beauty contest.
+That means that apply the following policy:

+* Violations are errors and break the build
+* We fail only on thing we really care about.
+So we prefer less rules that are breaking, over more rules that are warnings.
+Experience shows that long lists of warnings tend to get ignored and it is hard to spot when new warnings get added.
+Experience also shows that if the rules are too strict and the build fails on trivial issues, it is very demotivating and defeating the purpose.

+It may be that we have too many or too strict rules at the start.
+It is always an option to remove or relax a rule, but always try to get agreement on this first.

+On config:

+Ktlint is not configurable and enforces the default Kotlin code style.
+Our project uses `spotless` as a wrapper, which enables auto-formatting.
+Any style fix that can be applied by ktlint without human intervention is automatically applied on every Gradle test run.

+Detekt is very configurable, and to start with, we have chosen to use the default (community-discussed for *ages*) ruleset.
+We have disabled style and formatting rules because that is covered by ktlint.

+### What to do when these check fail the build?

+When either ktlint or detekt fail the build, you have a few options to fix it:

+1. Update your code.
+This is obviously the preferable option in most cases.
+2. Annotate the offending code with `@Suppress("SomeRuleName")`.
+Be ready to explain yourself during code review.
+3. Propose a change to the ruleset (not possible for ktlint).
+A mentioned above, this is always an option, but should be a last resort only when we see too many suppression annotations for a rule.

 ## Configuring how the tests run

 If you only want to run the fast unit tests, you can run `./gradlew build` or `./gradlew test`.
 If you also want to run the slow tests (e.g. the ones that test the real Zinc ciruit), you can run `./gradlew test slowTest`.